sourcemeta/learnjsonschema.com/content/2020-12/validation/maxItems.markdown

 ---
 keyword: "maxItems"
 signature: "Integer"
+value: This keyword must be set to a zero or positive integer
 summary: "An array instance is valid if its size is less than, or equal to, the value of this keyword."
 kind: [ "assertion" ]
 instance: [ "array" ]